 Related Preparation Further Study

-1) Introduction to the course
+1) Introduction to media psychology

 3) Theoretical issues in media research and "effects" tradition Required readings (articles, book chapters, etc.)